SarahJehin/web-research-POC/README.md

-# Logboek
+# Logboek Proof of Concept - Check reliabilty of an article found on the internet

 ## 08/12/2016
 **Mogelijke aanpak:**
-  > Belangrijkste woorden uit artikel halen
+   Belangrijkste woorden uit artikel halen
-  > Artikels ophalen via API's (enkel NY Times en The Guardian)
+   Artikels ophalen via API's (enkel NY Times en The Guardian)
-  > PHP scraping van de archief-pagina van andere sites
+   PHP scraping van de archief-pagina van andere sites

-**Uitwerking belangrijkste woorden ophalen (filters):**
-  > get words starting with an uppercase, not preceded by a .
+**Uitwerking belangrijkste woorden ophalen (filters):** get words starting with an uppercase, not preceded by a .
 		"Donald Trump decided to build the Mexican wall.
 He told this to the Daily Mail." => Donald,Trump,Mexican,Daily,Mail
-  > filter words shorter than 4 characters
+   filter words shorter than 4 characters
 		"The big boss took a look in the factory." => boss,took,look,factory
-  > filter most common English words
+   filter most common English words
 		"They asked Hillary what she thought about the wall" => asked,Hillary,thought,wall
-  > get most common words in article (by amount of occurrences)
+   get most common words in article (by amount of occurrences)
 		"Toyota proposed to move to Spain.
 'It's all fixed', says Goldman, speechman of Toyota" => Toyota

 ## 15, 16, 17/12/2016